Step By Step

 A tire pump is obvious, right?
 But we’re trying to do a complete tool list so there it is.
-Also necessary is the rear shock pump.
+Also necessary is the shock pump, which you use on your rear shock and your air fork.
 You can’t use a tire pump on a shock for a bunch of reasons, regardless of whether you have a chuck that will fit the valve.
 I use the Air Tool shock pump from Specialized because it has a T handle, and a 2-stage valve chuck that will prevent air loss when disconnecting.
 I had a cheaper pump from Amazon that had these same things but it died on me after a few months and only a few uses.
 Buy once, cry once.

 T25 Torx Wrench

-Needed for brake rotor bolts and many of the fasteners on Magura brakes.
-Additionally, the T25 is popping up here and there on other parts and is something of an alternate standard to a hex socket.
+Needed for brake rotor bolts and all of the fasteners on Magura brakes.
+Additionally the T25 is popping up here and there on other parts, and is something of an alternate standard to a hex socket.
 The seatpost collar you will read about in the Perfecting section uses one.
 I have a whole set for my in-shop toolbox.
-Even if it wasn’t labeled, you can tell by the marks on it which one the T25 is.
+Even if it wasn’t labeled, you can tell by the scuff marks on it which one the T25 is.